joaomteixeira11/FileUploader/README.md

 ## Additional Information:
 - **Backend:** Runs on *http://localhost:5011* and *https://localhost:5012*
 - **Frontend:** Runs on *http://localhost:4201*
-- For better understanding of the kasperskys scan results *https://support.kaspersky.com/ScanEngine/2.1/en-US/193001.htm*
+- **Kaspersky Scan Results:** For better understanding of the Kaspersky scan results, visit [Kaspersky Scan Engine Results](https://support.kaspersky.com/ScanEngine/2.1/en-US/193001.htm)

 Feel free to contribute to the project by submitting issues or pull requests.